sebastianbirk/udacity-aml-engineer-nanodegree/03_aml_capstone/capstone_project_azure_machine_learning_engineer/README.md

   - Run ```conda env create -f dev_environment.yml```in the terminal to create a conda environment from the "dev_environment.yml" file.
 The name of the conda environment will be     "attrition_dev".
   - Activate your conda environment with ```conda activate attrition_dev```.
   - Provision the environment as a jupyter kernel using ```python -m ipykernel install --user --name=attrition_dev```.
-  - Select the attrition_dev kernel inside the jupyter notebook when running the notebooks.
+  - Select the "attrition_dev" kernel inside the jupyter notebook when running the notebooks.
 - Run the "explorative_data_analysis.ipynb" notebook to register the data as a tabular dataset in the Azure Machine Learning Workspace

 ## Dataset